fehmi/simply.js/docs/design-tokens.md

 ## Tokens in a global state object

-?> Only use `state` variables in a global style tag. variables in `data` object cannot pass to children.
+?> Only use `state` variables within a global style tag.
+Variables in the `data` object cannot be passed to children.

 <repl-component id="3ar1za5hmuy5fal"></repl-component>